cct-datascience/.github/.github/CONTRIBUTING.md

 Our [OSF site](https://osf.io/tzmhp/wiki/home/) has additional information on [issues and pull requests](https://osf.io/tzmhp/wiki/Issues%20and%20Pull%20Requests/), as well as other information that may be useful.

+## Code Of Conduct

+Refer to our [Code Of Conduct](https://github.com/AgPipeline/.github/blob/master/.github/CODE_OF_CONDUCT.md) document.

 ## Related Projects

 This pipeline combines a number of related projects.